chainswarm/chainswarm/doc/indexers/substrate/README.md

    - Balance Series Indexer tracks balance changes over time
    - Money Flow Indexer builds a transaction graph for network analysis

-3. **Enrichment Service**: The Known Addresses Service stores labeled addresses in a database that can be used to enrich data from all other indexers, improving the readability and usability of the data.
-This is not part of the main data flow but serves as a supplementary service.
+3. **Standalone Service**: The Known Addresses Service stores labeled addresses in a database that is accessed directly by the API layer (REST or MCP), not by other indexers.
+This service operates completely independently from the indexer data flow.

 4. **API Layer**: Each indexer exposes its data through specialized API endpoints, enabling applications to access the processed data for various use cases.

 ## Data Flow Between Indexers

 ```
-┌─────────────────┐
-│  Substrate Node │
-└────────┬────────┘
-         │ Raw Blockchain Data
-         ▼
 ┌─────────────────┐      ┌─────────────────┐
-│  Block Stream   │      │ Known Addresses │
+│  Substrate Node │      │ Known Addresses │
+└────────┬────────┘      │    Service      │
+         │               └────────┬────────┘
+         │ Raw Blockchain Data    │
+         ▼                        │
+┌─────────────────┐               │
+│  Block Stream   │               │
-│    Indexer      │      │    Service      │
+│    Indexer      │               │
-└────────┬────────┘      └────────┬────────┘
+└────────┬────────┘               │
          │                        │
          ├────────────┬───────────┘
-         │            │            │ Address Labels
+         │            │            │
-         │            │            │ for Enrichment
+         │            │            │
          ▼            ▼            ▼
 ┌─────────────────┐ ┌─────────────────┐ ┌─────────────────┐
 │ Balance Series  │ │Balance Transfers│ │   Money Flow    │